 Chrome extension can improve your writing, speed up your workflow, and help you brainstorm topics and ideas for great content.
 Brainstorm new topics for content, improve your writing, or even edit an existing article to improve its quality.

 I am a big fan of Chrome extensions.
 They help me be more productive, write faster, and some even spark my creativity.
-In this article, I share useful extensions that I use for writing better content.
+In this article, I share my list of the best Chrome extensions to help write better content.

 Grammarly